adobe/edgly/README.md

 ## Usage

-TODO: this is work in progress
+TODO this is work in progress

 ### Services